 - Rules for play (when the family has more than one kid; explain gentle touch and how one child can ask for a toy from another)

-- Baby safe home (grills on windows, safety locks on fridge doors and cabinets, slip-proof bathroom floors, safety nets around pool areas)
+- Baby safe home (grills on windows, safety locks on fridge doors and cabinets, slip-proof bathroom mats, safety nets around pool areas, learn how we created a baby-safe home in my post on baby-proofing the house.)

 - Set time for meals.